patilsameer/pizza_new/README.md

 Run the test runner class to verify the test cases;

 ##working on singleton design to maintain inventory.
 Check the Inventory.java file in operation package.

+##the InventoryTest is used to test the Inventory of Crust, Sides and Toppings
+the Inventory class for each of this is created to store diffrent types of particular. eg. MyTopping class is the actual topping class where you can set different properties of it.
+While ToppingsInventory class is just to maintain the inventory of Toppings. for keeping track of inventory of toppings.